MicrosoftDocs/fabric-docs/docs/data-warehouse/sql-endpoint.md

 1. Non-delta tables (Parquet, CSV, AVRO) aren't supported.

-   If you don't see a Lakehouse table in the warehouse (default), check the data format.
-Only the tables in Delta Lake format are available in the warehouse (default).
-Parquet, CSV, and other formats can't be queried using the warehouse (default).
+   If you don't see a Lakehouse table in the SQL Endpoint, check the data format.
+Only the tables in Delta Lake format are available in the SQL Endpoint.
+Parquet, CSV, and other formats can't be queried using the SQL Endpoint.
 If you don't see your table, convert it to Delta Lake format.

 1. You shouldn't manually create/drop tables in the warehouse(default).